We are gentle on the natural environment, and our guests can feel proud that their carbon footprint is close to zero during their stay.

 We are even self-sufficient in honey and vegetables, and we have no fences on our boundary with the World Heritage Site, meaning that wildlife is free to roam.

-Paul is an honorary officer with Ezemvelo/KZN Wildlife, as well as the chairman of the local community, so we spread our conservation efforts beyond iKhayalamafu to the park and the rest of the Champagne Valley.
+Paul is an honorary officer with Ezemvelo/KZN Wildlife, as well as a leader of the local community, so we spread our conservation efforts beyond iKhayalamafu to the park and the rest of the Champagne Valley.

 Having such a light touch on the environment is something of which we feel proud, and we are always glad to share our knowledge and experience with our guests.